PhD Thesis

 Profile

-Stefania served as Teaching Assistant (in 2020) and as Programme Manager (2021-2022) for the LL.M. in International Law at the Graduate Institute.
-In 2021, she was also a Consultant for the Mandate of the United Nations Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression.
+Previously, Stefania has served as Teaching Assistant (in 2020) and as Programme Manager (2021–2022) for the LL.M. in International Law at the Geneva Graduate Institute.
+In 2021, she was a Consultant for the Mandate of the United Nations (UN) Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression.
 From 2020 to 2021, she was a Research Associate for the project ‘The Co-Evolution of Facebook’s Content Policies and International Instruments on Freedom of Expression’ at the University of Leeds.
-She previously worked as Project Assistant for the Geneva Human Rights Platform, which is hosted by the Geneva Academy of International Humanitarian Law and Human Rights, and, prior to that, Stefania was Junior Pro Bono Coordinator for the Emerging Enterprises Pro Bono Program at Sidley Austin LLP in Geneva.
-She has also been an intern at the Office of the United Nations High Commissioner for Human Rights, in the Human Rights, Economic and Social Issues Section.

 Academic Work Experience